-This year, we’re pleased to introduce Destination: Healthy Skin; it’s the same RV used in previous years, but with a new look and a new plan to reach even more people!
+This year we’re back with more events, more volunteers and more educational activities.
 During our travels, we will be sharing updates from the road, stories from participants who inspire us and prevention tips to keep your skin healthy.